circle circle

 Answer

 Prenups can narrate the parties’ intentions in relation to the childcare arrangements for any children of the relationship (and those from a previous relationship) in the event of separation.
 However, it is important to be aware that they would not be enforceable.
 In the event of a dispute, regarding the childcare arrangements at the point of separation, consideration would be given to the relevant legislation in respect of children.
-The best interests of the child and the welfare of the child is the paramount consideration to be taken into account in resolving disputes about children upon divorce.
+The best interests of the child and the welfare of the child is the paramount consideration to be considered in resolving disputes about children in the event of a divorce.
 If you have children from previous relationships, or a prior marriage, a prenuptial agreement can legally protect them.

-What happens with a prenup if one spouse dies?
+What happens to a prenuptial agreement if one spouse dies?

 Answer